RESEARCH STARTER

 Thus, a reaction traverses a path with three identifiable states: reactants, intermediate state on the top of the energy barrier, and products.
 The reactants are high in energy, the intermediate state (also called “transition state”) is higher still, and the energy of the products is lower than either one.
 The catalyst lowers the energy barrier by forming a complex with reactants such that its activation energy is lower than that of the transition state in the uncatalyzed reaction.

-There are two major categories of catalyst, heterogeneous and homogeneous.
+There are two major categories of catalyst: heterogeneous and homogeneous.
 A heterogeneous catalyst is in a different physical state from the one in which the reaction occurs.

-For example, the reaction might take place in the liquid phase and the catalyst might be a solid, such as a metallic surface or a powder.
+For example, the reaction might take place in the liquid phase, and the catalyst might be a solid, such as a metallic surface or a powder.
 In a heterogeneous catalyst, the reactant and the catalyst come together, often with the formation of chemical bonds, and the bound reactant has a lower activation energy than the unbound molecule.
 In homogeneous catalysis, the catalyst and the reaction occur in the same physical state.
 For example, the oxidation of sulfur dioxide by oxygen to form sulfuric acid is catalyzed by nitrogen oxides; all these compounds are in the gas phase.

-Often catalysts are either acids or bases, compounds able either to donate or to receive hydrogen ions.
-In such cases, the transition state is achieved through either addition or removal of a hydrogen ion, an alteration that makes the structure more reactive.
-Commonly, any acid or base (including a hydrogen ion or hydroxyl ion) can serve as catalyst, in which case the process is called either general acid or general base catalysis.
+Often, catalysts are either acids or bases, compounds able either to donate or to receive hydrogen ions.
+In such cases, the transition state is achieved through either the addition or removal of a hydrogen ion, an alteration that makes the structure more reactive.
+Commonly, any acid or base (including a hydrogen ion or hydroxyl ion) can serve as a catalyst, in which case the process is called either general acid or general base catalysis.
 The acid or base is regenerated at the end of the reaction and is free to continue the catalytic process.

 Often, acid catalysis employs the ability of hydrogen ions to draw electrons toward themselves, thereby making transition state bonds more reactive.
 Positively charged metal ions can also be electron attractors and, hence, catalysts.
 Because many metal ions have more than one positive charge, they can be formidable electron attractors and, therefore, powerful catalysts.